akeneo/pim-docs/cookbook/import_export/product-import.rst

 Product Writer - BulkSaverInterface
 -----------------------------------

-This service allows to save several objects in the database.
+This service allows to save several objects to the database.

-For the products, the implementation ``Pim\Bundle\CatalogBundle\Doctrine\Common\Saver\ProductSaver`` is used.
+For products, the implementation of ``Pim\Bundle\CatalogBundle\Doctrine\Common\Saver\ProductSaver`` is used.

 A dedicated chapter explains how it works :doc:`/cookbook/catalog/product/save`.